The history of hair transplant

 - 1959 : The American doctor Norman Orentreich becomes the precursor of modern hair surgery

 - 80s and 90s : the FUT graft improves and evolves

 Current state and future of hair transplant

 The FUE hair surgery technique developed by Campbell and Woods has since been improved by the doctors Coen Gho (Holland), Robert Jones (Canada), and Dr. John Cole (USA) shortly after the turn of the millennium.
 They improved the process of their Australian colleagues by adapting it to mass use.

 But the history of hair restoration continues to evolve.
 For example, scientists are currently working on how to perfect the tools for capillary surgery.
 The latest advances have also led to the development of Artas, a robot specialized in hair transplants.
 Also new advances in postoperative dermatology allows better treatment of the affected skin areas.

 Instead of a scalpel, they used of thin needles and thus perfected the extraction of follicular units.
 This method, more comfortable for patients, is now known as the FUE hair transplant (Follicular Unit Extraction).
 It became popular in the early 2000s, and has become the technique of choice all around the world.

 As you have just read, the history of hair transplantation dates back to the last century.
 From the beginnings in Japan, to the many years of development that made hair implants become what it is today.
 Over time, many doctors and scientists have been able to perfect the techniques currently used.

 Especially the FUE method that has become the most reliable technique in use.
 It has also now been perfected with the technique known as DHI hair transplant.
 Dr. Balwi, our head surgeon, is amongst the pioneers of this technique.
-He has done more than 20,000 capillary surgery interventions with the FUE method, thus gaining a great experience in the field.
+He and his team have done more than 20,000 capillary surgery interventions with the FUE method, thus gaining a great experience in the field.